elephantscale/spring-cloud-labs/15-implement-contract-testing-using-spring-cloud-contract/15-lab.md

      ```

 6. **Create a base test class for the contract.**
-   - Create a new file `BaseContractTest.java` in the `src/test/java/com/microservices/userservice` folder:
+   - Create a new file `BaseContractTest.java` in `src/test/java/com/microservices/userservice`:
      ```java
      package com.microservices.userservice;